-The sick mentality at the heart of the American right was revealed in the attitudes of these two evil men: racism, white supremacy, misogyny and the appropriation of women’s bodies
+The sick mentality at the heart of the USA was revealed in the attitudes of these two evil men.

 Using its usual combination of threats and bullying, the US, again motivated by Hearst’s media empire, ‘persuaded’ its trading partners to do the same.
 So the fact is, ladies and gentlemen, that smoking pot is illegal because it suited the business ends of a Nazi-sympathising media tycoon with no respect for truth, and the career of a bureaucrat.
 That is why countless billions have been wasted and innumerable lives lost and ruined in the entirely specious ‘War on Drugs’.
 There is no other reason.

 Smoking pot is a victimless crime.
 Even if it were proven that it was as damaging as other, legal, recreational drugs, the only person being harmed is the person consuming it.
 Any other harm comes simply from the fact of its prohibition.
 As country star Willie Nelson said. ‘the most dangerous thing you can do with marijuana is get caught with it.’

 A little personal history.
 I began smoking pot when I was 15, while I was a young musician playing in bands.
 I loved it.
 I didn’t drink alcohol.
 I smoked pretty much every day for the next six years, and then toned it down, only because my life changed a bit.
 When I did so, I had no difficulty.
 I didn’t become an addict.
 I took my degree and entered journalism.
 I was headhunted for the launch of Scotland on Sunday, and soon became the youngest, ever, Executive Picture Editor in Scotland.
 I ran a very successful photography business for decades, I have beautiful children who all took or are taking degrees, I took my own Master’s degree and I own my home outright.
 Does it sound like pot ruined my life?
 Don’t be a blithering idiot.
 And I still enjoy a blast, believe me.